The Floss Rule in Phonics: When to Double F, L, and S (with Word Lists + Activities)

 Floss Rule Words

-I also created this printable list of floss words that you can use for your lessons and activities.
+I also created a printable list of floss words that you can use for your lessons and activities.
 Sign up to my email list below to access the list and anchor chart.

 Grab 12 FREE phonics word lists & anchor charts by subscribing to my list!